thomasabishop/eolas/zk/Using_arguments_with_Apollo_Client.md

 type Track {
     id: ID!
-    title: String!
         authorId: String! // They added this on the sly
     thumbnail: String
     length: Int
     modulesCount: Int